Job Seekers with Disabilities

 WorkOne welcomes all Hoosiers and provides reasonable accommodations to ensure that its buildings, programs, and services are accessible.
 View WorkOne locations.

 Employment Assistance: WorkOne provides services in both individual and group settings.
-Some locations may require you to attend an orientation session to identify the services you are eligible for or fit your individual needs.
-Visit your local WorkOne to find out how to get started.
+Some locations may require job seekers to attend an orientation session to identify the services they are eligible that fit their individual needs.
+Hoosiers can visit their local WorkOne to find out how to get started.

 Reasonable Accommodations: Materials in alternate formats and reasonable accommodations are provided to job seekers upon request.
 Depending on the specific request, advance notice may be required.
-Visit your local WorkOne office to inquire about reasonable accommodations and/or receive information on services offered.
+Hoosiers can visit their local WorkOne office to inquire about reasonable accommodations and/or receive information on services offered.
 Examples of reasonable accommodations include:

 - Materials in alternate formats;